andymckay/github-billing-parser/README.md

 Parsing this report can turn this into something actionable that your team can work on to reduce costs.

-To get the report follow **Step 7** of [this page](https://docs.github.com/en/billing/managing-billing-for-github-actions/viewing-your-github-actions-usage#viewing-github-actions-usage-for-your-organization).
+To get the report for your account or organization follow **Step 7** of [this page](https://docs.github.com/en/billing/managing-billing-for-github-actions/viewing-your-github-actions-usage#viewing-github-actions-usage-for-your-organization).
 Note that the billing rates for the [different SKUs are here](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates).

 ### Installation